Gazudin/Ultimate-TicTacToe/README.md

  ------- Current state of the Game -------

-Right now, ther is only one set instance of the game, as opposed to having a lobby system where people can open their own instances of the game via sessions.
+Right now, there is only one set instance of the game, as opposed to having a lobby system where people can open their own instances of the game via sessions.
 This is mostly due to the game still being in alpha and missing some key features to ensure full playablity.
 If the core game is ready, I will start scaling it towards a more lobby-esque approach.